 Genealogy Program Room

 Now in our 61st year of operation, The Scottish Society of Dallas was organized at the

 Salado, TX in the fall of 1963.
 The original name was "Scottish

 Clans of North Texas, in Dallas, Texas".
 The organizers were Jean

 Luch, Bill Bell, Bill McRight, and others.
-Early meetings were held at

-where we meet today.
 Over the years the Society has supported the Dallas

 Highland Games held at Samuel Park, the International Bazaar at Dallas

 City Hall, the Texas Scottish Festival & Highland Games in Arlington,

 The purpose of the Society is to share and further Scottish culture.